-The question above must be one of the most discussed inquiries in forums online.
+The question above must be one of the most discussed inquiries in gun owner forums online.
 The truth is that everyone has their own opinion to answer the matter on hand.

 The short answer is NO!
-We can give you many reasons as to why an unheated garage is not the place for a gun safe.
+We can give you many reasons as to why a garage is not the place for a gun safe.
 However, if you have limited space, there are different things you can do when storing the gun safe in the garage.

 So let us look at the negatives and positives of keeping your firearms and ammunition stored in the garage.

-Why the Garage Is Not the Option to Choose
+Climate Control and Why the Garage Might Not be the Option to Choose

 You already know when placing your firearm collection in a garage you need the right gun safe.
 The problem is it does not end here.
 You need to consider other important things such as the temperature and a perfect spot to place it.